30 Words You Should Never Use at Interview

 Don’t talk about your needs.
 You are here to show your potential recruiter that you manage to meet their requirements.
 Therefore, don’t only learn how to mention skills on a resume but also how to present them orally.
 There is no time and no need to talk about yourself.

 Don’t talk about tasty free cookies in the dining room or other benefits which offer this company.
 It will mean that these benefits attract you more than the conception of the company.

 ‘Awful’, ‘Disgusting’, ‘Bad’, ‘Hate’

 Negative opinions and words (primarily addressed to your previous boss or colleagues) won’t add your points as it means that you carry strong negative feelings with you.
 Avoid them even if your interviewer wants you to be honest.

 These words don’t carry any sense and emotional background.
 It’s better to avoid them.

-Don’t ‘be sorry’ for everything you say or do.
-You can ‘be sorry’ only one time during interview – when you are late (but don’t be late).
+Don’t ‘be sorry for everything you say or do.
+You can ‘be sorry’ only once during the interview – when you are late (but don’t be late).

 ‘Basically’, ‘Actually’, ‘Mmm…’

 These words have become overused filler words, and using them more than once can irritate your interlocutor and make you look green and unprofessional.
 Control your speech.
 It’s better to hush if there is nothing to say.
 You have to be well-prepared to impress the recruiter.